jdriscoll/jdriscoll.github.com/blog/_posts/2012-03-07-core-data-with-a-single-shared-uimanageddocument.markdown

 ---
 layout: post
-title: Core Data With a Single Shared UIManagedDocument
+title: Core Data with a Single Shared UIManagedDocument
 excerpt: UIManagedDocument is a great way to set up a Core Data stack for your application.
 With application delegates taking a smaller role in newer applications, sharing the document's managed object context can be tricky.
 ---